-Learning Outcomes for (Source: Odessa College Catalog of Courses)
+(Source: Odessa College Catalog of Courses)

-Outcome ICO 1.
-Critical Thinking Skills - to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information 2.
-2) Communication Skills - to include effective development, interpretation and expression of ideas through written, oral and visual communication 3.
-3) Empirical and Quantitative Skills - to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions 4.
-4) Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal
+Outcome ICO Student will learn toanalyze and interpret various brake problems while using text and on-line repair manuals Critical Thinking Skills - to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information Students will be encouraged to enter class discussions with instructor and fellow students about subject matter.
+Communication Skills - to include effective development, interpretation and expression of ideas through written, oral and visual communication Empirical and Quantitative Skills - to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions Students, when in the lab, will be split into teams where they will learn to communicate their ideas with one another.
+Their goal will be to finish their projects or assignments correctly and on time.
+Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal Personal Responsibility - to include the ability to connect choices, actions and consequences to ethical decision-making

-5. The students will work with young children, parents, and professionals in the classroom setting.
-5) Personal Responsibility - to include the ability to connect choices, actions and consequences to ethical decision- making 6.
-6) Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities
+Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities